-Dr Tanya Filer, Research Associate at CIPP, explores the emerging Govtech sector.
-As technological innovations to improve citizens' lives develop, she asks how should we be monitoring and governing this new sector where technology firms, government and society converge?
+Dr Tanya Filer explores the emerging Govtech sector.
+As technological innovations to improve citizens’ lives develop, she asks how should we be monitoring and governing this new sector where technology firms, government and society converge?

 In November 2017 the UK Government announced the launch of its Govtech Catalyst Scheme.
 Underpinned by a £20 million fund, the initiative aims to encourage technology firms ‘to deliver innovative fixes to public sector challenges.’
 It particularly seeks to encourage start-ups and SMEs, which have historically struggled to navigate government procurement processes and compete for contracts against large incumbent technology vendors.
 Alongside UK government, private investors, entrepreneurs, start-ups and consultancies have also begun to develop, invest in, and valuate the sector.

 The emergence of the UK Govtech sector merits public attention because its technologies hold the potential to affect the broadest scope of public life.
 ‘Govtech’ describes digital and emerging technologies that help governments to provide public services and citizens to engage, through contact with the public sector, in communal life.
 The problems to which Govtech companies may respond are thus as varied as those that the public sector faces, from public transportation (eg. Citymapper) to welfare payments (eg. Govcoin).